Drop me a line

 We are committed to implementing and maintaining high standards of information security, privacy, and transparency.
 We intend to impose strict rules on ourselves for protecting and managing data in accordance with the GDPR and other applicable regulations – including the PECR.

 We will comply with applicable GDPR regulations.
-We have started the process and aim to complete our GDPR compliance changes on or shortly after when they take effect in May 2018.
+We have continued to work through the process and strive to adhere to our GDPR compliance changes.
 As a data processor, we will be working closely with our customers and partners to meet contractual obligations for our procedures, products, and services.

 We will seek to embed the GDPR into our operating principles and ensure our employees are constantly mindful of its importance to them as data subjects and that they should consider it always when dealing with other people’s personal data.